unahouExosite/docs/portals/README.md

 ##### Permissions

-* Any one can use this endpoint to create a new user.
+* Anyone can use this endpoint to create a new user.

 ##### Request